dunatron/Re_Houser/client/components/Forms/Forms.md

 # Forms

+- ToDo: being able to copy paste configs would be super awesome

 ## Form Creator

 This is the base component, all it needs is a `config` of field types and an `onSubmit` to recieve the submitted form data which will be formmatted =)